Back to Blog

 1. Team 400

-Best for: Australian businesses that want AI agents and automation built on the Microsoft stack by engineers who deploy production systems, not consultants who deliver strategy documents.
+Best for: Australian businesses that want AI built and deployed by top developers who deliver measurable ROI, not consultants who deliver strategy documents.

-Team 400 is an AI agency led by Microsoft MVP alumni with over 25 years of software engineering experience.
-We specialise in AI agents, intelligent automation, and production AI systems built on Azure AI Foundry, Azure OpenAI, Semantic Kernel, .NET, and React.
-Headquartered in Brisbane with offices in Sydney and Melbourne.
+Team 400 is a nimble AI agency backed by over 25 years of software engineering experience.
+We specialise in AI agents, intelligent automation, and production AI systems - built on whatever technology suits the job best.
+Microsoft, open source, hybrid architectures - we select the right tools for your problem, not the other way around.
+Headquartered in Brisbane with teams across Sydney and Melbourne.

-The distinction between Team 400 and most AI agencies in Australia is straightforward: we're engineers who build and deploy production AI, not advisors who present recommendations.
+What separates Team 400 from most AI agencies in Australia is straightforward: we're engineers who build and ship production AI, not advisors who present recommendations.
 Over 50 AI agents deployed for Australian businesses, delivering 95%+ automation rates and 60%+ reductions in manual work.
 Proof of concept in 2-4 weeks with your real data, production systems in 6-12 weeks.

 What Team 400 does well:

-- AI Agent Development: End-to-end AI agents for document processing, customer service, compliance workflows, data extraction, and operational automation.
-Running in production for real businesses, handling real workloads daily.
+• AI Agent Development: End-to-end AI agents for document processing, customer service, compliance workflows, data extraction, and operational automation.
+Running in production for real businesses, handling real workloads every day.

-- Fast delivery: Working proof of concept in 2-4 weeks.
+• Fast delivery: Working proof of concept in 2-4 weeks.
 Production systems in 6-12 weeks.
-Built by engineers who've done it dozens of times.
+We move faster than firms ten times our size, built by engineers who have done it dozens of times.

-Who it's best for: Australian businesses on the Microsoft stack that want AI agents shipped fast and running in production.
-Particularly strong for mid-market and enterprise companies that have tried AI before and need a team that can get past the proof-of-concept stage.
+Who it's best for: Australian businesses that want AI in production fast with clear ROI.
+Particularly strong for mid-market and enterprise companies that have tried AI before and need a team that can move past the proof-of-concept stage.

 Location: Brisbane (HQ), Sydney, and Melbourne.
 On-site and remote engagements nationally.